viking-saver/windows-itpro-docs/windows/security/book/identity-protection-advanced-credential-protection.md

 ## Account lockout policies

 New devices with Windows 11 installed will have account lockout policies that are secure by default.
-These policies will mitigate brute-force attacks such as hackers attempting to access Windows devices via the Remote Desktop Protocol (RDP).
+These policies mitigate brute-force attacks such as hackers attempting to access Windows devices via the Remote Desktop Protocol (RDP).

 The account lockout threshold policy is now set to 10 failed sign-in attempts by default, with the account lockout duration set to 10 minutes.
-The Allow Administrator account lockout is now enabled by default.
+The *Allow Administrator account lockout* is now enabled by default.
 The Reset account lockout counter after is now set to 10 minutes by default as well.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**